jedfarm/zipgrade/README.md

 - eMail.bas requires a .csv file exported using ZipGrade that contains a column called External Id with the emails of the students.

 KNOWN LIMITATIONS:
-- Tested only on Windows so far.
+- eMail.bas works only on Windows so far.
 - eMail.bas Tested only for the standard format in Export as .csv (Zipgrade)

 How to install: